Canon G1 X Mark II versus Canon G3 X

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably larger (10 percent) than the Canon G1 X Mark II.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is considerably larger (110 percent) than the Canon G1 X Mark II.
 Moreover, the G3X is markedly heavier (33 percent) than the G1X Mark II.
 It is noteworthy in this context that the G3X is splash and dust-proof, while the G1X Mark II does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Canon G1 X Mark II (⇒ rgt)||116 mm||74 mm||66 mm||553 g||240||no||2014||799||latest||check|

 |Canon G3 X (⇒ lft)||123 mm||77 mm||105 mm||733 g||300||YES||2015||999||latest||check|